 - Cayenne pepper

-Mold and Mildew
+For Mold and Mildew

 If going the DIY route, clean the deck with a water and bleach solution to kill the offensive mold and mildew.
-After that, sand it and oil-based wood sealer (if the deck is surfaced with wood).
-This needs to be done every five years or so.
+After that, sand it and apply oil-based wood sealer (if the deck is surfaced with wood).
+This needs to be done only every five years or so.
 A hand-held power sander will make the job easier.